top of page

 To print a specific data element you can just use the index number like Daphne above.
 To search for a specific value you will need two for loops, one for the row and another for the values of each row.

-The example to the right is looking for the value of 'Velma' and when it is round it prints the associated data from the whole row.
+The example to the right is looking for the value of 'Velma' and when it is found it prints the associated data from the whole row.

 Example code for printing: